Bidirectional Neural Networks for Global Nucleon-Nucleus Optical Model Calculations: Neural Network Architecture

-For each combination of target and projectile type, I generate 100 random energy samples for each partial wave, yielding approximately 74,400 training examples in total.
-The wave functions are normalized by their maximum absolute value to bring all samples to a comparable scale.
-Each wave function is evaluated on the uniform grid of 100 radial points.
+For each combination of target and projectile type, I generate 200 random energy samples, drawing each energy independently from $U(1, 200)$~MeV.
+Critically, all 31 partial waves ($l = 0, \ldots, 30$) are computed at each sampled energy, ensuring that a complete set of partial waves at a single energy is available for cross-section calculation.
+This yields approximately 148,800 training examples in total.
+The Numerov solutions, computed on a fine grid with step $h = 0.05$~fm, are interpolated (using linear interpolation) onto the 100-point uniform grid for network training.
+The wave functions are then normalized by their maximum absolute value, $\max|u_l(r)| = 1$, to bring all samples to a comparable scale; the $S$-matrix extraction via asymptotic matching (Sec.~\ref{sec:results}) is normalization-independent, so this choice does not affect observables.
+Each wave function is evaluated on the uniform grid of 100 radial points, spaced from $r = 0.1$ to 15~fm with step $\Delta r \approx 0.15$~fm.
+The normalization constants $\rho_{\max}$ and $D_{\max}$ introduced above are computed once from the full training set (random seed 42) and held fixed during inference.

-The dataset is split into 80\% for training and 20\% for testing.
+The dataset is split into 80\% for training and 20\% for testing, with the split performed over individual (target, energy, partial-wave) samples.
 The test set is used to evaluate generalization performance on parameter combinations not seen during training.
 Importantly, the test set includes interpolation within the training domain (e.g., an energy of 75~MeV when trained on samples at 70 and 80~MeV) rather than extrapolation beyond it.
+Because all partial waves at a given sampled energy are generated together, this held-out set probes interpolation within the training domain rather than fully independent energy points; the genuine out-of-distribution test is provided by the three target nuclei (\nuc{24}{Mg}, \nuc{63}{Cu}, \nuc{184}{W}) excluded from training entirely [Fig.~\ref{fig:generalization}].

 The cost function to be minimized is the mean squared error between predicted and true wave functions, where $\psi_R$ and $\psi_I$ denote the real and imaginary parts of the complex wave function $u_l(r)$: